Hamid-0/CSI4142_DataStaging/README.md

 ## Running the program

+_Delete the existing strokeDB if it already exists on your postgresql server_

 Configure db.ini to match your postgresql user and password

 The values can be changed in this file [db.ini](db.ini)